ngiakhanh96/LeetCode/README.md

 LeftToRightMinimaTree: Use to find (left/right) nearest position that contains a smaller/bigger value in an array.
 Runtime O(n).
 Proof: https://hoangdinhquang.me/on-lrm-trees-lemma-application/

 Trie: Use to find the prefix words from the set of given words.
-May combine with Dfs
+May combine with Dfs, Dictionary, Min/Max Heap